Harbour Information

 For eating out in Padstow the first thing to realise is that the place has been Rickensteined.
 Celebrity chef Rick Stein has been making himself very busy in this pretty little town, having opened no less than four eateries, a delicatessen, a patisserie, a gift shop, a cookery school and has over 40 rooms for guests staying in Padstow.

 For the gourmand mariner this could prove a good reason for visiting Padstow, where they will have a choice of The Seafood Restaurant, St Petroc's Bistro, Rick Stein's Café and Stein’s Fish & Chips.
+The problem is naturally that everyone else wants to eat at one of these establishments and you need to book weeks in advance during the summer.
 We provide a link to his website below:

 http://www.rickstein.com/